 Stage #1: Innovators

 The innovators are the individuals who are the first to invest in your product.
-This is a one-of-a-kind organization.
-People that buy early are often enamored with SaaS and want to be on the leading edge of SaaS technologies.
+This is a one-of-a-kind organisation.
+People that buy early are often enamoured with SaaS and want to be on the leading edge of SaaS technologies.
 However, in terms of specific client categories, this category might have a wide range.
 Perhaps someone just needs the particular product you provide.
 This is where the Product Adoption Curve comes in.
 Let us explain.

-Stage #2: Early Adopters
+Stage #2: Early adopters

-You’ll see a surge in sales at some time, and your conversion rate will begin to stabilize.
+You’ll see a surge in sales at some time, and your conversion rate will begin to stabilise.
 This is most likely due to the presence of early adopters.
 Early adopters, like innovators, are often ahead of the product adoption curve and prepared to take risks.
 Although early adopters and innovators share certain characteristics, there are some key distinctions.
 It’s possible that early adopters delayed purchasing your goods on purpose.

 Whereas innovators are unafraid to jump in and try something new, early adopters are more cautious.
 They still want to attempt something new, but they want to talk with a few people first.
 However, they may have only recently learned about your goods.
-Expect your adoption rate to rise to around 13.5 percent.
+Expect your adoption rate to rise to around 13.5 %.

-Stage #3: Early Majority
+Stage #3: Early majority

 This is the point at which your product truly takes off.
 You have a decent number of sales from early adopters and innovators.
 Usually, at this moment, a much larger group arrives and makes a lot more sales for you.
 In particular, around 34%.
 Your Product Adoption Curve moves upwards.